BDC Hamburger Icon

 It is expensive to hire an entire team of data analysts, and the talent shortage doesn’t make it any easier to find multiple qualified people.
 Fortunately, sometimes a business can rely on just a few data experts — or even just one — supplemented by employees with various backgrounds.
 Some of the steps required to complete a data analysis can even be offloaded to less-skilled employees who may have free time to spend on such projects.

 For example, if you have at least one data analyst who can devise the best way of collecting data, a less-skilled employee can carry out the collection task.
-Then, once the data is collected, the data analyst can supervise a less-skilled team that searches for common errors, corrects data formatting and purges duplicate records.
+The data analyst can then supervise a less-skilled team that searches for common errors, corrects data formatting and purges duplicate records from the gathered data.
 This way, you don’t need to hire multiple data analysts to carry out every step of the analysis process; instead, you can utilize some of the staffers you already have.

 Merge external outreach and internal development.